gfonsecabr/shadoks-PACE2025/README.md

 ```
 There are two executables: shadoks and tt or anytime depending on the sub challenge.
 Those two executables are mandatory to be in the same directory for the execution.
 A copy after compilation was placed under the bin directory.

 There are no external dependencies, all dependencies are already included and compiled with shadoks.
-GLPK 5.0 is included as a compiled library, and the source code is available at [[https://www.gnu.org/software/glpk/#downloading]].
-A modified version of EvalMaxSAT is included, and is compiled together with our main solvers.
+GLPK 5.0 is included as a compiled library, and the source code is available at https://www.gnu.org/software/glpk/#downloading .
+Modified versions of EvalMaxSAT and open-mcs are included and compiled together with our main solvers.

 ## Algorithms